hnjm/OverlaysSample-ForWpf/README.md

   3. World Kit Maps
   4. Open street Maps

 It can display different styles of maps by setting the map type.
+Note: you do need to have Bing Maps API key and Google Maps API key to be able to use these two basemaps.

 Please refer to [Wiki](http://wiki.thinkgeo.com/wiki/map_suite_desktop_for_wpf) for the details.